This post contains affiliate links. Read the full disclosure here.

 • Whisk flour, cocoa powder, sugar, salt, baking powder, baking soda together in a large bowl.

-• Add in the eggs, vanilla, oil, orange zest, orange juice, and milk.
-Pour in the hot water and mix until smooth.
+• Add in the eggs, vanilla, oil, orange zest, orange juice, hot water, and milk.
+Mix until smooth.

 • Divide the batter evenly between the two cake pans and bake on the middle rack of the oven for 20-26 minutes or until a toothpick inserted in the middle of the cakes comes out clean.